 - Multimodal: Yes — both Scout and Maverick handle images natively

 For developers building production applications, Llama 4 Maverick is the most important open model to understand in 2026.
-It hits the performance-to-deployability sweet spot: strong enough for complex instructions and code generation, small enough to run on dedicated inference hardware at reasonable cost, and licensed permissively enough to ship commercially without legal complexity.
+It hits the performance-to-deployability sweet spot: strong enough for complex instructions and code generation, compact enough for dedicated inference hardware at reasonable cost, and licensed permissively enough for most commercial deployments.

 Mistral: Why European AI Is Competing with OpenAI